jkingportfolio/ci_pp5_tick_it_react/README.md

 There were various pages created and used in this application

-- auth - The auth page group constisted of the following files:
+- auth - The auth page group consisted of the following files:
 	- LoginForm.js - This file handles the Login form
 	- SignUpForm.js - This file handles the Sign up form

-- comments - The comments page group constisted of the following files:
+- comments - The comments page group consisted of the following files:
 	- Comment.js - This file returns the comments
 	- CommentEditForm.js - This file handles the Comment Edit form
 	- CommentForm.js - This file handles the create comment form

-- contact - The contact page group constisted of the following files:
+- contact - The contact page group consisted of the following files:
 	- ContactForm.js - This file handles the contact form

-- dashboard - The dashboard page group constisted of the following file:
+- dashboard - The dashboard page group consisted of the following file:
 	- Dashboard.js - This file returns the auth users main page (dashboard)

-- landing - The landing page group constisted of the following file:
+- landing - The landing page group consisted of the following file:
-	- Landing.js - This file returns the main page to an annonymous user
+	- Landing.js - This file returns the main page to an anonymous user

-- packs - The packs page group constisted of the following files:
+- packs - The packs page group consisted of the following files:
 	- Pack.js - This file returns the Pack and all its related info
 	- PackCreateForm.js - This file handles the Pack create form
 	- PackDetail.js - This file returns the pack detail
 	- PackEditForm.js - This file handles the Pack edit form
 	- PackListings.js - This file returns the list of packs

-- profiles - The profiles page group constisted of the following files:
+- profiles - The profiles page group consisted of the following files:
 	- EditPasswordForm.js - This file handles the Edit Password form
 	- EditProfileForm.js - This file handles the edit profile form
 	- Profile.js - This file returns the profile section